vlados26/JavaScript-Principles/README.md

   	runFunctionOnInput, 11
 )
 ```
-— **Easier to add features** - This is the _essential_ aspect of functional javascript - being able to list of our units of code by name and have them run one by one as independent, self-contained pieces
+— **Easier to add features** - This is the _essential_ aspect of functional javascript - being able to list of our units of code by name and have them run one by one as independent, self-contained pieces<br />
 — **More readable** - reduce here is often wrapped in compose to say ‘combine up’ the functions to run our data through them one by one.
-The style is ‘point free’
+The style is ‘point free’<br />
 — **Easier to debug** - I know exactly the line of code my bug is in - it’s got a label